CSUF-CPSC121L-2024S/command-line-treasure-hunt/README.md

 Ready to get started?
 Open a terminal and let's go!

 ## Find the Treasure
 First, clone this repository so you can access the files on your computer.
 You'll use the `git clone` command, which requires a link to specify the repository you want to copy to your local computer.
-You can find the link by clicking the "Code" button:
+You can find the link by clicking the "Code" button in the GitHub repo, which opens a popup where you can copy the repo link:
 ![Finding the link to use for git clone](gitcloneguide.png)

 Substitute `<link>` for the GitHub repository link, and run the following command on your terminal: